ristuo/reservoir/README.md

 # reservoir
 Reservoir sampling implementation to replace the inefficient GNU shuf that is, to pick uniformly at random n lines from a file.
 Contra random poster at stackoverflow shuf is actually pretty fast, on 7 million records shuf runs in 35 seconds, this implementation in 30 or so.
 On different files it seems that this is 15 % faster than shuf.
+But dunno which gcc options they use for gnu core utils, this is only faster when compiled with -O3 option.

 ##Compiling
 ```sh